Armanx200/AVL-recog/README.md

-A program to define an avl tree and Determine whether the tree is avl or not
+A program to define an avl tree and Determine whether the tree is AVL or not